jlcarr/LeetCode/README.md

 - **Memory**: 14.1 MB
 - **Solution**: Used Python's list comprehension with proper indexing into the original array.

+### Problem 1472
+- **Name**: Design Browser History
+- **Runtime**: 222 ms
+- **Memory**: 16.4 MB
+- **Solution**: Make an list to hold the urls, and extend it as needed with append.
+Use an index to keep place for the forward and backward history, and also keep an index for the maximum index after forward history is cleared: avoids reallocation.

 ### Problem 1519
 - **Name**: Number of Nodes in the Sub-Tree With the Same Label
 - **Runtime**: 3145 ms